Assisted Living

 • Guiding a person with vision impairments

-• A service dog is specifically trained to work with one person.
+• service dog is specifically trained to work with one person and perform a task to assist with their disability or mental illness.

-• An emotional support dog for elderly people provides assistance to someone with a mental health disorder.
+• An emotional support dog solely provides comfort to someone with a mental illness.

 Let our care assessment guide you